University of Virginia Cancer Center: Research

 UVA Cancer Center operates the LGL Leukemia Registry, the only national database and specimen bank from patients of the disease.
-It is a member of the Oncology Research Information Exchange Network (ORIEN), a group of 16 institutions, as well as the Cooperative Human Tissue Network, the Lung Cancer Biospecimen Research Network, and the Applied Proteogenomics and Learning (APOLLO) program.
+It is a member of the Oncology Research Information Exchange Network (ORIEN), a group of 16 institutions, as well as the Cooperative Human Tissue Network and the Applied Proteogenomics Organizational Learning and Outcomes (APOLLO) network.

 Patients who receive cancer treatment at UVA can participate in its Partners in Discovery program by consenting to donate tumor tissue from surgeries and information about their health and treatment.
 Analyses of these specimens and other data is anonymously entered into the nationwide databases to support research, to further the development of personalized medicine, and to expedite access to clinical trials.

 Locations

 The UVA Cancer Center is based at UVA Health.
 Outpatient treatment is provided at the Emily Couric Clinical Cancer Center (ECCCC) in Charlottesville and at satellite clinics in Albemarle and Augusta counties and in Culpeper, Virginia.
 The ECCCC is a 150,000 square-foot facility built at a cost of $74 million.
 It was dedicated in 2011 and named for state senator Emily Couric, who died of pancreatic cancer in 2001.